aaditkamat/plan-it-right/README.md

 Upcoming Features
 ============
      Will be updated soon.

 Made by [Aadit Kamat](https://github.com/aaditkamat) and [Rahul Baid](https://github.com/rahulb99)
 -------------------
-We created this project as a part of the team 'SnapFinish' for Orbital 2018 (https://orbital.comp.nus.edu.sg/).
+We created this project as a part of the team 'SnapFinish' for [Orbital 2018](https://orbital.comp.nus.edu.sg/).